-We are highly dependent on the pharmaceutical research and development and business development expertise of Jill C. Milne, our President and Chief Executive Officer.
+We are highly dependent on the pharmaceutical research and development, business development and financial expertise of Jill C. Milne, our President and Chief Executive Officer.
 Although we have entered into an employment agreement with Dr. Milne, this agreement does not prevent her from terminating her employment with us at any time.
 In the future, we may be dependent on other members of our management, scientific and development team.

 Our ability to compete in the highly competitive biotechnology and pharmaceuticals industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
 Our industry has experienced a high rate of turnover of management personnel in recent years.
 If we lose one or more of our executive officers or other key employees, our ability to implement our business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers or other key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain marketing approval of and commercialize products successfully.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these additional key employees on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
+Although we commenced an on-going search for a chief financial officer, or CFO, due to the departure of our former CFO, Ian Sanderson, in April 2016, there is strong competition to hire a qualified CFO in the biotechnology industry, and there is no guarantee that we will be able to timely fill this position.